 We examined all 42 studies (in 43 articles) identified in the 2006 review.
-Of these 42 studies, 23 continued to meet the inclusion criteria for this update.
-S4,66-68,91-108 Nineteen studies were excluded at the full-text level.
-One study was not original research but rather a letter to an editor, and another examined the accuracy of a diagnostic test rather than a screener.
-Eight studies included children with either a prior diagnosis or who were older than our age criteria and did not include an analysis by subgroups that met our inclusion criteria.
-Six studies included screeners that did not focus on speech or language, did not have a speech and language component, or could not be administered or interpreted in the required time frame.
-Three studies did not include accuracy information about their screener.
-We rated 7 of the remaining 23 studies f66-68,96,101,107 as poor quality.
+Of these 42 studies, 23 continued to meet the inclusion criteria for this update.^{54,66-68,91-108} Nineteen studies were excluded at the full-text level.
+One study109 was not original research but rather a letter to an editor, and another110 examined the accuracy of a diagnostic test rather than a screening instrument.
+Eight studies111-118 included children who either had a prior diagnosis or were older than our age criteria and did not include an analysis by subgroup that met our inclusion criteria.
+Six studies included screening instruments that did not focus on speech or language, did not have a speech and language component, or could not be administered or interpreted in the required timeframe.
+Three studies119-121 did not include accuracy information about the screening instrument.
+We rated seven of the remaining 23 studies^{66-68,96,101,107} as poor quality.
 Reasons for these ratings may be found in Appendix C.

 Characteristics of the 16 good- or fair-quality studies included in our analysis are shown in Table 3.
-Three studies (in four articles)^{54,98,102,122} examined the accuracy of the Language Development

-Survey (LDS).
-Two studies ^{95,104} examined the General Language Screen (GLS, formerly known as the Parent Language Checklist).
-Two studies ^{92,105} examined the Fluharty Preschool Speech and Language Screening Test (FPSLST) and its earlier version, the Fluharty Preschool Screening Test.
-Two studies reported on the Structured Screening Test 99 and its previous version, the Hackney Early Language Screening Test.
-100 No other screeners were examined in more than one study.
-Nine studies examined one or more instruments that were not assessed in any other study; many have not been published or used widely outside of the study that reported its use, or were older versions of a currently used instrument.
-These include the Davis Observation Checklist for Texas, 91 the Northwestern Syntax Screening Test, 92 the Screening Kit of Language Development, 93 the Denver Developmental Screening Test, 94 the Denver Articulation Screening Exam, 97 the Developmental Nurse Screen and the Parent Questionnaire, 103 the Sentence Repetition Screening Test, 106 and Ward's unnamed screening tool.
-108
+Three studies (in four articles)^{54,98,102,122} examined the accuracy of the LDS.
+Two studies^{95,104} examined the General Language Screen (GLS) (formerly known as the Parent Language Checklist).
+Two studies^{92,105} examined the Fluharty Preschool Speech and Language Screening Test (FPSLST) and its earlier version, the Fluharty Preschool Screening Test.
+Two studies reported on the Structured Screening Test (SST)99 and its previous version, the Hackney Early Language Screening Test (HELST).100 No other screening instruments were examined in more than one study.
+Nine studies examined one or more instruments that were not assessed in any other study; many of these instruments have not been published or used widely outside of the study that reported their use or were older versions of a currently used instrument.
+These include the Davis Observation Checklist for Texas (DOCT),91 the Northwestern Syntax Screening Test (NSST),92 the Screening Kit of Language Development (SKOLD),93 the Denver Developmental Screening Test (DDST),94 the Denver Articulation Screening Exam (DASE),97 the Developmental Nurse Screen (DNS) and the Parent Questionnaire,103 the Sentence Repetition Screening Test (SRST),106 and Ward's unnamed screening tool.108

-The ages of the children screened in these studies varied; the majority focused on children 2 and 3 years of age.
-One study focused on children 9 months of age, 108 and four were limited to those 4 and 5 years of age. ^{91,105,106} Nine of the studies were conducted in the United States, and the remaining seven in other English-speaking countries including the United Kingdom, Canada, and Australia.
+The ages of the children screened in these studies varied; the majority focused on children ages 2 and 3 years.
+One study focused on children age 9 months,108 and four were limited to those ages 4 and 5 years.^{91,105,106} Nine of the studies were conducted in the United States, and the remaining seven in other English-speaking countries, including the United Kingdom, Canada, and Australia.
 Recruitment techniques and venues included advertisements, birth registries, early childhood programs, university research programs, medical practices, and school registration and entrance medical examinations.